dapr/docs/howto/self-hosted-no-docker/README.md

 From here on you can follow the sample example created for the [java-sdk](https://github.com/dapr/java-sdk/tree/master/examples/src/main/java/io/dapr/examples/actors/http) for running an application with Actors enabled.

-Update the [redis component](https://github.com/dapr/java-sdk/blob/master/examples/components/redis.yaml) host and password to match the statestore setup that you have.
+Update the [Redis component](https://github.com/dapr/java-sdk/blob/master/examples/components/redis.yaml) host and password to match the statestore setup that you have.

-The logs of the placement service will be updated whenever a host that uses actors is added or removed similar to the following output:
+The logs of the Placement service are updated whenever a host that uses actors is added or removed similar to the following output:

 ```
 INFO[0446] host added: 192.168.1.6                       instance=host.localhost.name scope=dapr.placement type=log ver=0.8.0